TAHMID37/IUT_FRISBEE/README.md

 `pip install -r requirements.txt`
 `uvicorn app.main:app`

+You have to install node.js before starting the app

-For frontend go to the 'client/meeting_minute-app/' directory and run `npm i`.
+To start frontend, go to the 'client/meeting_minute-app/' directory and run `npm i`.
 After installing dependencies run `npm start`.
 <!-- You have to install node.js before starting the app and install the following libraries:
 `npm install bootstrap`
 `npm install react-spinners`